-Commissary orders are processed on Wednesdays and Fridays at 8 am Wednesday orders are delivered on Friday; Friday orders are delivered the following Tuesday.
-Funds must be placed on the inmate’s account by 7 am on Wednesday & Friday in order for them to receive store.
+Commissary orders are processed on Tuesday at 5 am, orders are delivered on Wednesdays.
+Snack Pack orders are processed on Monday and Friday at 7am, orders are delivered the same day.
+Funds must be placed on the inmate’s account by 5 pm on Monday in order to place a Wednesday Commissary order.

 Money Orders are not accepted!

-Once an inmate is released they must report to the Keefe Commissary Office, room 120, at the Main Facility to collect any remaining funds in their commissary account.
-Checks are issued Monday through Friday 1:00p to 3:00p.
-No checks are issued on holidays or weekends.
+Once an inmate is released they must report to the Kimble’s Commissary Office, room 120, at the Main Facility to collect any remaining funds in their commissary account.
+Refunds are issued Monday through Friday 4:00p to 6:00p, no refunds are issued on holidays.
 Identification is required.

-Any order placed before an inmate’s release will be held for five (5) Business days.
-It is the responsibility to come during business hours and pick up that store.
-If the order is not picked up, it becomes property of the MCDF.
+Any order placed before an inmate’s release will be held for five (5) business days.
+The purchased items can be picked up Monday through Friday 4:00p to 6:00p, except holidays.
+If the order is not picked up it becomes property of the MCDF, purchased items cannot be transferred to another inmate.
 NO REFUNDS WILL BE GIVEN.

 REQUEST FOR THE RELEASE OF FUNDS

 The Madison County Detention Facility understands that on occasion those persons committed to the facility may have a need to release funds being held in their name in a commissary fund.
 As such, inmates being held in the Madison County Detention Facility may submit this form to facilitate the release of held funds.
 This action is authorized one time and within the first 60 days of detention.
-Funds will be released at the Keefe Commissary office between the hours of 1:00 and 3:00 pm Monday through Friday excluding holidays.
+Funds will be released at the Kimble’s Commissary office between the hours of 4:00 and 6:00 pm Monday through Friday excluding holidays.

 The form can be found HERE.

 Aramark is the food service provider.
 They were approved through the Madison County Commission.